Obama kicks off battle vs Romney with big money lead

 Romney reported raising nearly $12.7 million (7.8 million pounds) last month, with some $10.1 million left in the bank as he sought to wrap up the nomination and focus on raising money for the costly fight to unseat Obama in the November 6 election.

-The deep-pocketed "Super" political action committee, or PAC, that supports Romney, Restore Our Future, brought in $8.7 million in March, with three-quarters of it remaining on hand.
+The deep-pocketed "Super" political action committee (PAC) that supports Romney, Restore Our Future, brought in $8.7 million in March, with three-quarters of it remaining on hand.

-Democratic PACs have struggled to match the prowess of Restore Our Future, but Obama's campaign - spared the strenuous nominating process - raised $34.8 million in March and had $104 million left in the bank at the end of the month.
+Democratic PACs have struggled to match the prowess of Restore Our Future, but Obama's campaign - spared the strenuous nominating process faced by Romney - raised $27.3 million in March and had $104 million still left in the bank at the end of the month.

-Republicans and Democrats are waging a war to raise as much money as possible to fund crucial television and radio airtime and get-out-the-vote efforts, projected to total $1 billion on each side of the aisle.
+Both Republicans and Democrats are waging a war to raise as much money as possible to fund crucial television and radio air time and get-out-the-vote efforts, projected to total $1 billion on each side of the aisle.

-Romney's March haul came at a time when the former Massachusetts governor was still facing stiff competition from his last big conservative challenger, Rick Santorum, who has now dropped out of the race.
+Romney's $12.6 million came at a time when the former Massachusetts governor was still facing stiff competition from his last big conservative challenger, Rick Santorum, who has dropped out of the race.

-The pro-Obama group Priorities USA - a Super PAC that can raise and spend unlimited funds but cannot coordinate with the campaign - reported raising $2.5 million in March.
-It spent only a fraction of it, $318,254, and had $5 million left on hand.
+The pro-Obama group Priorities USA - a Super PAC that can raise and spend unlimited funds but cannot coordinate with the campaign - is due to report its March numbers later on Friday.

-While Romney just started fundraising jointly with the Republican National Committee this month, Obama has been taking full advantage of that option with his party organization, the Democratic National Committee since last year.
+While Romney just started fundraising jointly with the Republican National Committee this month, Obama has been taking full advantage of that option with his party organization since last year.

 The joint fund greatly increases how much a donor can give to help a candidate, thanks to larger contributions allowed for party organizations in addition to the campaign.

-Obama's two joint funds shared with the DNC had about $6.5 million in cash on hand and sent $7.5 million to the Obama campaign and $10.5 million to the DNC.
+Obama's two joint funds shared with the Democratic National Committee had about $6.5 million in cash on hand and sent $7.5 million to the Obama campaign and $10.5 million to the DNC.

 Both the RNC and the DNC plan to spend nearly everything they raise to help their candidates.

-The RNC in March also had its best month, raising $13.7 million and reporting $32.7 million in cash on hand, according to the FEC filings.
-The DNC reported receiving a total of $17.9 million in March, with $24.4 million in the bank.
+The RNC in March also had its best month, raising $13.7 million and reporting $26.7 million in cash on hand.
+The DNC reported raising $7.2 million in March, with $24.4 million in the bank.

 ROMNEY'S SUPER PAC ALLIES